Hundreds detained as Russians demand Alexei Navalny's release | DW | 31.01.2021

 Navalny, 44, was immediately arrested upon his arrival in Moscow earlier this month and sentenced to pretrial detention.

-His brother was also sentenced to two months of house arrest on Friday for violating coronavirus regulations during last weekend's mass demonstrations.
+Many of the opposition politician's associates have also been targeted in recent days.
+His brother Oleg, top aide Lyubov Sobol and three other people were sentenced to two months of house arrest on Friday for allegedly violating coronavirus regulations during last weekend's mass demonstrations.

 -